 - Drizzle of maple syrup or honey; can also add cinnamon or a sprinkle of chia seeds

-Savory sweet potato toast ideas:
+Savory topping ideas:

 - Top with a fried egg, salt and pepper; can also add chili powder or hot sauce for a little kick